vimeo/psalm/docs/running_psalm/issues/TaintedHtml.md

 # TaintedHtml

-Emitted when tainted input detection is turned on and tainted HTML is detected.
+Emitted when user-controlled input can be passed into to an `echo` statement.

 ```php
 <?php